ravirun/misfit-ravi/README.md

 ## Topic Overview

-An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on how attention became a resource.
+An evergreen satirical exploration designed for micro creator (10k–100k followers), focusing on winners and losers in the attention economy.

 ---